gadse/gadse.github.io/README.md

 # Regular Campaign Sessions

 ## SKT
-- **Next Session:** 13.01.2019, 14.00
+- **Next Session:** 15.01.2019, 18.30
-- **Location:** K4-Bar
+- **Location:** K3-Barlager
-- **Food:** Probably K2
+- **Food:** Yeah, sure.
-- **Party's Current Location:** Bryn Shander
+- **Party's Current Location:** Everlund, Moongleam Tower
-- **Current In-Game Date:** 15th Eleasis, 1491 DR
+- **Current In-Game Date:** 22nd Eleasis, 1491 DR
-- **Last session in "one" sentence:** Our heroes tried out some of their new magic Items and talked to speaker Duvessa Shane about the recent giant attacks.
-In the evening, Sorion felt the magic of a failed scry spell inside of him.
+- **Last session in "one" sentence:** Our heroes attended a meeting in Bryn Shander where Harshang asked them to accompany him on his journey to the Eye of the Allfather, an ancient giant Temple where he wants to find out more about what the Giant Lords are up to.
+The party then (after staying in the City for to addidional days so Sorion could pick up his now reinforced spellbook) teleported to Yartar, where Tarhun was able to reclaim his staff.
+In the evening, Antares managed to aquire information on the whereabouts of Harthos Zymorvens stolen Greataxe.
+However, someone (or something ^^) tried to follow them on the way the back to the Harper's Mansion.
+They managed to ~flee~ retreat, and decided to continue their journey to Everlund.

 ## Fallout
 - **Next Date:** TBD